deanrobertcook/deanrobertcook.github.io/_posts/2020-08-23-unlocking-creativity.md

 * Exercise needs to be fun - try to learn skills while sweating
 * Use the extra efficiency and energy to organise your second brain: think of it serving the same purpose sleep does for your first brain
 * Use weed to avoid listlessness and burnout.
 Only use when tired, aim to not ever be tired (should ideally translate to <2 joints a week).
-* Occasionally take a psychedelic - make it a ceremony (set and setting)
+* Occasionally take a psychedelic - make it a ceremony (set and setting), study something abstract (philosophy, maths, physics, evolutionary theory etc.) in the weeks beforehand.
 * Finally: when ideas grip you - have the courage to go with them.
 Show your Bauchgefühl some respect and let it learn.
+* When an idea strikes and you undertake a new project, keep an eye out for people in your area who would benefit greatly from helping you do the project.
+Share the ideas with them.